SteefTheBeef/slick-angular-validation/README.md

 ```
 This is messy and writing all of this code gets tiresome pretty fast, especially if your app contains alot of fields that require validation.

-With slick angular validation you do this:
+With Slick Angular Validation you do this:
 ```
 <form name="signup" novalidate>
   <input type="text" name="username" ng-model="user.name" validate="required|minlength:7|alphanumeric/>